leahkemp/pipeface/docs/pipeface/setup.md

 ```

 > [!NOTE]
-> In duo/trio mode, `family_id` and `family_position` are required for defining the joint SNP/indel gVCF merging, the SV VCF merging and the joint somalier relatedness/quality control checks.
+> - In duo/trio mode, `family_id` and `family_position` are required for defining the joint SNP/indel gVCF merging, the SV VCF merging and the joint somalier relatedness/quality control checks.

-> [!NOTE]
-> Files with the same value in the `sample_id` column will be merged, this is used to handle multiple sequencing runs of the same sample.
+> - Files with the same value in the `sample_id` column will be merged, this is used to handle multiple sequencing runs of the same sample.

 Requirements: